 Folks on Kiawah might see a bobcat just about anywhere, Jordan says.
 One family arrived home at the end of a day and surprised a bobcat in their front yard.
 The cat jumped out of a swaying palm and bolted for the shade.
 “I don’t know who was more startled,” Jordan says, “the people or the cat.”

 Bobcats have been spotted sitting on manhole covers, docks, golf courses and beach boardwalks.
 A few cats have relaxed on decks, dozing away the day.

 Others nap under the island’s abundant trees and shrubs.
 Last February, Liz King, director of Outdoor Programs for the Kiawah Island Golf Resort, heard crows creating a ruckus.
 “They weren’t happy about something,” King says.
 “At first I thought they were harassing a hawk, but it turned out to be a bobcat snoozing under a wax myrtle.”

 Once in a while, bobcats are in places people wish they weren’t.
-Late one afternoon Jordan received a call that a bobcat was swiping Koi goldfish from an ornamental pond near the front doors of an inn.
+Late one afternoon Jordan received a call that a bobcat was swiping Koi goldfish from an ornamental pond near the front doors of a hotel.
 When Jordan arrived, the cat was sprawled on the side of the pond, scooping up one fish after another.
 “He finally finished his snack and slowly eased off toward a brush pile,” Jordan says.